 Description

-The engine house is associated with the driving of the Meerbrook Sough, constructed for the draining of the Meerbrook lead mine.
-It is stated that this is the earliest of the remaining winding houses in Derbyshire.
+This engine house is historically significant as it was associated with the operation of the Meerbrook Sough, which was built to drain the Meerbrook lead mine.
+It is noted to be the earliest of the remaining winding houses in Derbyshire.
+The engine was removed around 1870.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.